Home

 Overtime Pay for Shift Workers

 Overtime pay for shift workers is calculated at 1.5 times their basic hourly rate for hours exceeding the average of 44 hours per week over 3 weeks.
-Higher rates apply for work on rest days and public holidays.
+However, higher rates apply for work on rest days and public holidays.

 Day Type Pay Rate